kiwenlau/registry-ceph/swift/readme.md

-I want to use Ceph as the storage driver for docker registry, however, I failed to do it with Ceph S3 API.
-I use Ubuntu 14.04 and run both Ceph and Docker registry within Docker containers based on ceph/demo and registry:2.4.1 image.
-Steps to reproduce it described as follows:
+I want to use Ceph as the storage driver for docker registry.
+I use Ubuntu 14.04 as host and run both Ceph and Docker registry within Docker containers based on ceph/demo and registry:2.4.1 image.

 **1. Configure Docker**